-The PhD concentration in Risk Management and Insurance (RMI) prepares students for academic careers at research universities.
-The program prepares students so that they are competitive for positions in RMI-dedicated departments as well as specialized roles in finance, economics or actuarial science departments, depending on the interests of the student.
+The PhD concentration in Risk Management and Insurance (RMI) prepares students for academic careers at research universities so that they are competitive for positions in RMI-dedicated departments as well as specialized roles in finance, economics or actuarial science departments, depending on the interests of the student.

-In addition to the seminars that are part of the doctoral student’s program of student, the Department of Risk, Insurance and Healthcare Management provides a series of research activities designed to further develop the doctoral student’s knowledge of the relevant literature and the academics active in conducting research.
+In addition to the seminars that are part of the doctoral student’s program of study, the RIHM Department provides a series of research activities designed to further develop the doctoral student’s knowledge of the relevant literature and the academics active in conducting research.
 These activities include the RIHM Reading Group, a bi-weekly meeting where published research is evaluated and critiqued; the RIHM Brownbag Seminar, a bi-weekly meeting where faculty and doctoral students present early phase research; and the Hedges Seminar, where well-known faculty from other universities are invited to campus to share their research.
 These activities, along with individual faculty support and guidance are hallmarks of the RMI PhD concentration and are instrumental in the professional development of doctoral students.